foo123/FILTER.js/readme.md

 __Parallel Processing Support (browser and node)__ (support parallel procesing/filtering with filter workers in an intuitive and transparent way, see examples)

-__Image Blending Modes__ (analogous to PhotoShop blend modes)
+__Image Blending Modes__ (analogous to SVG blend modes)

-The filters, and the way they operate, naturaly represent a system of interconnected nodes which process and interchange (image) data (not necesarily synchronously), a.k.a *a signal processing graph system*.
-The result is a streamlined flow for image processing and computer vision in JavaScript.

 **TIP:**  You can create your custom build of the library with the filters/plugins you choose.
 Each filter and plugin is independent and can be used in a mix-n-match manner, as long as the core classes are always included.
-Change the dependencies file(s) to include your own selection of filters and plugins for your custom build
+Change the dependencies file to include your own selection of filters and plugins for your custom build

 ### Todo
 * make convolutions/statistics faster [DONE partially]